-Encircle Publications is home to the esteemed New England poetry journal, the Aurorean (over 1,300 poets published worldwide since 1995), and its alter-ego poetry broadsheet the Unrorean.
-Submissions to both open at all times.
+Encircle Publications is home to the esteemed New England poetry journal, the Aurorean (over 1,400 poets published worldwide since 1995).
+After twenty-five full years of publication, our last issue was released early autumn 2020.

 Since 2011, Encircle Publications has offered its Annual Chapbook Contest.
 Winning manuscript each year is published in a high-quality print chapbook.
 Winner now receives $250 and 25 copies.
 Submissions welcome year-round with a deadline of 9/1 for December publication.

 By submitting to Encircle Publications you agree to opt-in to our email list.
 (We do not share this information and you can opt-out at any time).